Failed Sterilisation Claims

 Where appropriate, we can handle your claim through a no win, no fee agreement.
 We will explain this fully during your initial consultation so you understand how funding works.

-Evidence In Failed Sterilisation Claims
+What Evidence Is Needed In Failed Sterilisation Claims?

 A strong claim relies on having a solid base of evidence to present.
 This includes: